 2. You can get inspired by the latest horticultural trends

-The world-famous main show gardens and feature gardens are an obvious place to start if you want to discover what horticultural ingenuity you could adopt yourself.
+The world-famous main show gardens are an obvious place to start if you’re looking to discover what horticultural ingenuity you could adopt yourself.

 There are lots of gardens to see this year – each with cutting-edge design and trending plants.
 The Centrepoint Garden, by famed designer Cleve West, and The RHS and Eastern Eye Garden of Unity, which aims to promote diversity and inclusion in horticulture, are two examples of eagerly anticipated installations.